Ricardo Pommer Muñoz

 Mentees: Tatiana Louis (2022), Fernando Pérez (2023)

-Jorge Ballesteros (2025), Garrett Wilson (2024/2025), Jared Donohue (2025), Tulasi Cherukuri (2025), Irene Elfriede (2025), Henry Hopkins (2025), Nayantara Alva (2024), Julia Fu (2024), Julia Nash (2023), Ido Dvash (2022/2023), Jonathan Bornstein (2022/2023)
+Jorge Ballestero (2025), Garrett Wilson (2024/2025), Jared Donohue (2025), Tulasi Cherukuri (2025), Irene Elfriede (2025), Henry Hopkins (2025), Nayantara Alva (2024), Julia Fu (2024), Julia Nash (2023), Ido Dvash (2022/2023), Jonathan Bornstein (2022/2023), Christopher Lambert (2022/2023), Roshni Merugu (2023/2025)